 A person may not experience all these signs, but even a few can indicate someone is experiencing an overdose.

 What if Someone Has Overdosed?

 Like any other emergency, try to stay calm and assess the situation if you are a witness to a person overdosing.
-Immediately call 911, check their heart rate and breathing and ask questions to see if they can respond (if they are conscious).
+Immediately call 911, check their heart rate and breathing and ask questions to see if they can respond.
 Provide cardiopulmonary resuscitation (CPR) if you are trained and if it is needed.
 If you are aware that they overdosed on opioids and there is Naloxone (NARCAN) available, administer it immediately.
 Remember, Naloxone only works if there are opioids involved with the overdose.
 It cannot reverse an overdose of cocaine, speed, benzos, alcohol or other non-opioid based drugs.